DEER: A Benchmark for Evaluating Deep Research Agents on Expert Report Generation: LLM-based Information Verification Implementation

-\paragraph{Relevant Context Filtering (Retrieval-Augmented Verification)} Using the entire report or long retrieved documents as input in the verification step is costly and can induce hallucinations due to unnecessary information (Noise).
-To solve this, we apply Relevant Context Filtering.
+\paragraph{Context Retrieval} Using the entire report or long retrieved documents as input in the verification step is costly and can induce hallucinations due to unnecessary information (Noise).
+To solve this, we apply Context Retrieval.
 For the verification target claim $q$ and the retrieved document $D_{retrieved}$, the document is divided into chunks $K = \{k_1, k_2, \dots, k_r\}$ (Size $\approx$ 1000 tokens).
 Then, the relevance score $Sim(q, k_j)$ between each chunk and the claim is calculated, and only the top $N$ (Top-K) chunks are selected and used as input for the verification model.

-In this study, the BM25~\cite{robertson2009probabilistic} algorithm was used as the default Selector: The selected chunk set $K_{selected} = \{k \in K \mid rank(Sim(q, k)) \le N\}$ is combined while maintaining the original document order to form the final context $C_{final}$.
+In this study, we used BM25~\cite{robertson2009probabilistic} for lexical retrieval and OpenAI's \textit{text-embedding-3-large}~\cite{OpenAI_Embeddings} for embedding-based retrieval.
+The selected chunk set $K_{selected} = \{k \in K \mid rank(Sim(q, k)) \le N\}$ is combined while maintaining the original document order to form the final context $C_{final}$.

 Through this process, token costs can be reduced by more than 80\% while maintaining or improving verification accuracy.